MicrosoftMicrosoft TeamsPowershell

 Run the \$PSVersionTable command “cmdlet” in any version/type of PowerShell to know which version/type of PowerShell is running on your computer.

-Recommended For You: How to enable NIC Teaming in windows 10 Using PowerShell
+Recommended For You: How to Convert GIF to JPG in Bulk Using PowerShell

 $PSVersionTable